 The guidance includes advice on measures that workers and passengers can take when it is not possible to maintain the recommended social distance.

 There will be no face to face appointments for the foreseeable future.

 Therefore you will be asked to complete Offence and Medical declarations and your Licence will most likely be extended.
 This procedure will remain in place until normal services can be resumed.

-The Council is not accepting any new applications during the Covid-19 emergency, however we are working to restore this service as soon as we are able.
+The Council is not currently processing any new applications during the Covid-19 emergency, however we are working to restore this service as soon as we are able.

 Anybody wanting to apply should contact Antrec Limited on 0333 023 7450 to enrol for the next Induction course and your name will be held on a waiting list.